 - Potential for tax transparency

 - The same flexibility and privacy of a partnership

-With teams in key international jurisdictions, Ocorian's international funds expertise encompasses the full range of investment structures (both private, open-ended, closed and listed) specialising in alternative asset classes across real estate, private equity, venture capital, infrastructure, debt and depositary services.
+With teams in the Americas, Europe, Middle East and Asia, Ocorian's international funds expertise encompasses the full range of investment structures (both private, open-ended, closed and listed) specialising in alternative asset classes across real estate, private equity, venture capital, infrastructure, debt and depositary services.

 In terms of any funds wishing to migrate, Ocorian can assist with the migration process to ensure this is as seamless and cost effective as possible.
 We also have significant expertise and extensive knowledge in administering multi-jurisdictional investment funds domiciled in a number of locations.